OldCrazyMan/The-Rick-and-Morty/README.md

 # INSTALLATION

-1. Open the console
+1. Open the console/terminal, go to the project folder (сopy the project address in console/terminal):

+**cd $**

-2. Copy the project address to the console and execute the command:
+2. Copy the project address to the console/terminal and execute the command:

 **$ pod install**

 # What it looks like: